jsliacan/flagmatic-w/README.md

     $ runfile test.sage

-Alternatively, you can type in the script line by line into the Sage interpreter.
+Alternatively, you can type in the script into the Sage interpreter one line at a time.

 ### Verifying stability ###